Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

 CrowdControlBehaviours describe the behaviour of a unit when it is crowd controlled.

-`CrowdControlBehaviour.cs` represents a basic, general-purpose CrowdControlBehaviour used by our template.
+`CrowdControlBehaviour.cs` represents a basic, general-purpose CrowdControlBehaviour used by the template.
 This component can be found attached to the Human prefab and its Hero and Villain prefab variants.
 These prefabs are instantiated as children of the HumanPlayerUnitManager and AIPlayerUnitManager GameObjects in the Training scene at runtime.

 ##### HealthBehaviours